How SAP is Now Strip Mining its Customers

 As with the companies from the 1980s who had become overwhelmed with the maintenance of so many homegrown legacy systems, SAP’s unsustainability is now ever more apparent.

-- The Casual Strip Mining of Customers Using Constructs like Indirect Access
+• The Casual Strip Mining of Customers Using Constructs like Indirect Access

 Post SAP ERP System Applications

-Here is a brief overview of post ERP applications that SAP released.
+Here is a brief overview of post-ERP applications that SAP released.

-- SAP BW – Business Warehouse: A lagging BI application with famously high operating and maintenance costs.
+• SAP BW – Business Warehouse: A lagging BI application with famously high operating and maintenance costs.

-- SAP CRM: Very close to a dead application.
+• SAP CRM: Very close to a dead application.

-- SAP PLM – Product Life Cycle Management: Never actually existed.
+• SAP PLM – Product Life Cycle Management: Never actually existed.

-- SAP Netweaver: Never actually existed (a container or marketing construct for a hodgepodge of mostly infrastructure tools)
+• SAP Netweaver: Never actually existed (a container or marketing construct for a hodgepodge of mostly infrastructure tools)

-- SAP SRM – Supplier Relationship Management: A dead application (supposedly replaced with Ariba)
+• SAP SRM – Supplier Relationship Management: A dead application (supposedly replaced with Ariba)

-- SAP APO – Advanced Planner and Optimizer: A lagging set of supply chain planning applications.
+• SAP APO – Advanced Planner and Optimizer: A lagging set of supply chain planning applications.

-- SAP MDM – Master Data Management: A dead application.
+• SAP MDM – Master Data Management: A dead application.

-- SAP Solution Manager: A dead application.
+• SAP Solution Manager: A dead application.

 SAP APO

 One of the more successful product suites was APO (my area of expertise and a suite of applications for which I have authored five books).
 While consulting with them has paid the bills, I can’t say that companies see much APO business value.
 The APO maintenance overhead is quite large, and customers tend not to like using the APO modules.
 So again, the waste involved here is overwhelming when we consider all implementations of these products globally.
 Now Deloitte or Accenture see this list, and a big smile comes over their faces, but it is hard to look at this list as an implementing company and have many good feelings.
-Mostly these applications are just a bunch of bad memories for those that bought them.
+Mostly, these applications are just bad memories for those who bought them.

-I should also bring up; I am one of the only SAP consultants who will write this.
+I should also bring up that I am one of the only SAP consultants who will write this.
 It is the case that SAP consultants will come up with any excuse they can to support the reasonableness of using the list of products listed above.
 It is accepted that as an SAP consultant, you both only say and write positive things about SAP, and most SAP consultants I have met have no knowledge of applications outside of SAP.

 Other Problematic SAP Applications

-For those that know my writing, I have extensively covered both HANA and S/4HANA, and there is far less actual fire than smoke on these products.
+For those who know my writing, I have extensively covered both HANA and S/4HANA, and there is far less actual fire than smoke on these products.
 See my other articles on these products on my LinkedIn article page.
 The sales for both do not contribute very much to SAP’s revenues.

 Indirect access merely is strip-mining their customers.
 Under that analysis, it is a marker or leading indicator of the decline of SAP.
 SAP is using indirect access, so it does not have to compete.
 This is textbook monopoly behavior.
 Textbook as in going way back, going back to Standard Oil in the US.